Indians hold off Angels 4-3 for sweep; Carrasco gets win

 Los Angeles again played without star outfielder Mike Trout.

-Santana opened the scoring when he homered in the first off Dillon Peters (3-3).
+Santana opened the scoring when he homered in the first off Dillon Peters (3-3) for his 34th of the season, which ties his career high from 2016.
 Lindor homered for the second straight night and for the fifth time this month.

+“It looked like he was kind of off from the get go.
+Not only the pitching, but the balks.
+Just looked like something was off,” Angels manager Brad Ausmus said of Peters, who allowed four runs on five hits in three innings.

 Down 4-0, the Angels rallied.
 Shohei Ohtani snapped a 0-for-11 skid in the fifth when he lined Adam Plutko’s slider over the wall in right center for his 18th homer of the season.
 Kole Calhoun hit a solo homer in the eighth off Tyler Clippard.